International Student Admission

 When should I complete the Affidavit of Support?

-The deadline for the Affidavit of Support and additional documentation is February 1.
+The deadline for the Affidavit of Support and additional documentation is Feb.
+1, if you would like to be considered for the international scholarship.

 International students are permitted to apply for campus jobs, and may do so once at Bethel University.
 International students are restricted from off-campus employment by the regulations affiliated with their F-1 student visa status and are limited to 20 hours of on-campus employment per week while classes are in session.